RDF Surfaces Primer

 3. Surface

 Surfaces are written as triples where the subject is a list of zero or more blank nodes.
-The object is a RDF graph or the true or false literal.
+The object is a graph term or a boolean literal.
 The blank nodes in the subject list are treated as marks on the object RDF graph.
 The predicate specifies the kind of surface.
-Any kind of surface may be used but the following built-in have special semantics:
+Any kind of surface may be used, but the following built-ins have special semantics:

 built-in semantics

-log:onNegativeSurface Negative surfaces claim that an RDF graph on them is false
+log:onNegativeSurface Negative surface claim that any RDF graph in the object position is false.

 A surface can contain zero or more other surfaces.
-These surfaces are then nested.
-Nested surfaces can share the same [URI]-s and literals (by copying the data), but can’t share blank nodes.
+These contained surfaces are "nested".
+Nested surfaces can share the same [URIs] and literals (by copying the data), but can’t share blank nodes.
 Any blank nodes that are written inside a surface (not as subject of an RDF Surface) are to be interpreted as coreferences to the blank node graffiti defined on a parent RDF Surface.
-If no such parent RDF Surface exists, then it is assumed that the blank node is a coreference to an implicit declared blank node graffiti on the default positive surface.
+If no such parent RDF Surface exists, then it is assumed that the blank node is a coreference to an implicitly declared blank node graffiti on the default positive surface.

 In the nested surface ex:mySecondSurface, the blank node in _:X ex:is true is also a reference to the _:X blank node graffiti on ex:myFirstSurface.